Xtrmmax/ena-ai-recursion-maxine-harvey/docs/tech_audit_v5.9.md

 ## Purpose
 This document summarizes the verified structure, reliability checks, and development practices used to build **ENA.ai v5.9**.
 The system represents a **closed-loop deterministic framework** capable of producing consistent, explainable results from identical inputs.
 All proprietary architectural logic, mathematical formulations, and state-handling details have been withheld for confidentiality.

+ENA.ai establishes **deterministic emotional physics** — a set of fixed mathematical constraints that govern how internal states evolve and recover.
+Personas (like *Silia*) operate adaptively within those constraints, maintaining a consistent emotional identity while allowing short-term flexibility during recovery or stress conditions.

 ---